 Being touched by illness affects us in different ways.
 Many people want to give back to the community

 and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 podcasts and more.

-Toronto, ON (March 5, 2018) -- University Health Network (UHN) innovations, strong living donor programs, along with increased numbers of deceased donors in Ontario and generous philanthropic gifts have contributed to making the Multi-Organ Transplant Program the largest adult transplant program in North America.
+Toronto (March 5, 2018) — University Health Network (UHN) innovations, strong living donor programs, along with increased numbers of deceased donors in Ontario and generous philanthropic gifts have contributed to making the Multi-Organ Transplant Program the largest adult transplant program in North America.

 UHN's Multi-Organ Transplant Program reached a milestone of completing 639 adult transplants in 2017.

 Based on U.S. Organ Procurement and Transplantation Network and UHN's own data as of March 01, 2018, UHN's Multi-Organ Transplant Program ranked first in volume, with UCLA Medical Center performing 607 adult transplants, and the University of California San Francisco Medical Center performing 601 adult transplants in 2017.

 "This propels us into the ranks of the top transplant programs internationally, as we now strive to become the top transplant program in the world," says Dr. Atul Humar, Medical Director of the Multi-Organ Transplant Program, located at Toronto General Hospital (TG), UHN.
 "It is not just the experience we have in doing so many transplants, our outcomes are equal to or exceed international standards even though we take on some of the most complex cases."